AUDITOR’S OVERVIEW

 Tracking all three separately tells you where the leak is.
 A company with a 48% gross margin but a 4% net margin has an overhead problem, not a pricing problem.
 A company with a 28% gross margin cannot fix its profitability through overhead reduction alone.
 The pricing and job costing need attention first.

+A well-run company at 14% net makes $308K.
+Revenue growth without margin discipline produces more work for less money.
 The difference is almost never found in a single category.
-It is usually a combination: tighter flat-rate pricing with fewer technician quote variations (the flat-rate pricing piece covers this), a higher percentage of service work versus installation work, controlled overhead, and a marketing spend that is tracked to booked-job cost rather than lead count.
+It is usually a combination: tighter flat-rate pricing with fewer technician quote variations, a higher percentage of service work versus installation work, controlled overhead, and a marketing spend that is tracked to booked-job cost rather than lead count.

 Margin by Service Type